 The results that emerged from the research, coordinated by a research team from the University of Rome La Sapienza, guided by Prof. Maurizio Franzini, Director of the PhD School of Economics, and supported by the expert on girls’ rights, Mathilde Gutzenberger, will be crucial to guide the future plans of the congregations, who are mainly involved in the field of education, protection and promotion of girls’ and children’s rights.

 This joint research is the first important step towards establishing an ongoing observatory aimed at monitoring the living conditions of the most vulnerable, often marginalised, groups, like girls, and drawing society’s attention to these relevant humanitarian issues.
 In fact, the goal of this initiative is also to develop and reinforce joint advocacy actions, among women congregations, in the field of education and protection of girls’ human rights, in order to raise their influence on public politics.

-The hybrid event of 7 December was organized by the Good Shepherd International Foundation Onlus, Vides Internazionale ONG, Fondazione Comboniane nel Mondo and RNDM International Mission Development Office, with the collaboration of UISG International Union Superiors General.
-A panel of researchers and experts in human rights and advocacy lead the presentation and showed the results of the study, alongside the project team of the different congregations.
+The hybrid event of 7 December will be organized by the Good Shepherd International Foundation Onlus, Vides Internazionale ONG, Fondazione Comboniane nel Mondo and RNDM International Mission Development Office, with the collaboration of UISG International Union Superiors General.
+A panel of researchers and experts in human rights and advocacy will lead the presentation and show the results of the study, alongside the project teams of the different congregations.
 During the presentation, some girls and local coordinators of the six countries shared their experience and their forecast for their future, through inspiring video contributions.